wp-plugins/extensible-widgets/readme.txt

 Please view this post for [screenshots](http://jidd.jimisaacs.com/archives/863/ "Screenshots") of this plugin's administration.

 == Changelog ==

+= 0.9.1 =
+* Too many changes in this version to list, all are transparent to the functionality and interface
+* Cleaned up the overall framework to better support the possibility of multiple plugins
+* Changed admin classes into admin controller classes
+* Cleaned up the capability functionality to use ONLY the WordPress API underneath
+* Added platform checking for the export/import formats
+* Hooked the import and export pages together underneath to use these platform check throughout the entire plugin
+* Noticed a random bug with formatting xml on export, still works fine 99% of the time, a fix in in-progress
+* Fixed many grammar and spelling errors in my text (sorry)

 = 0.9 =
 * Added the ability to use custom default settings for each registered Extensible Widget